Quinnipiac University

 International Students and Scholars

-F-1 international students interested in doing an off-campus internship in the U.S. must be enrolled in a credit-bearing course requiring the internship and approved for Curricular Practical Training (CPT) work authorization during the term they will complete the internship.
-CPT authorization is required on the I-20 prior to beginning work.
+Continuing F-1 students wishing to engage in an internship in the U.S. during the summer, must be eligible for and enrolled in a course requiring work and approved for Curricular Practical Training (CPT) prior to engaging in work.

 Students and families can review the international website at international.qu.edu for helpful information and upcoming events.
 New and continuing students can access their immigration documents and requests in the ISS Portal.